Gravity and Antigravity

 A man who in more recent times claimed to know the secret of how the pyramids and other megalithic structures were built was Edward Leedskalnin.3 He lived in a place called Coral Castle, near Miami, Florida, which he built himself from giant blocks of coral weighing up to 30 tons.
 In 28 years, working alone, without the use of modern construction machinery, he quarried and erected a total of 1100 tons.
 He was very secretive and usually worked at night, and died in 1952 without divulging his construction techniques, despite visits from engineers and government officials.
 Some teenagers spying on him one evening claimed they saw him ‘float coral blocks through the air like hydrogen balloons’.
-It is widely thought that he had discovered some means of locally reversing the effects of gravity.
-From the remaining contents of Leedskalnin’s workshop and photographic evidence, engineer Chris Dunn suggests that he generated a radio signal that caused the coral to vibrate at its resonant frequency, and then used an electromagnetic field to flip the magnetic poles of the atoms so that they were repulsed by the earth’s magnetic field.
+Some people think that he had discovered a way of locally reversing the effects of gravity.
+From the remaining contents of Leedskalnin’s workshop and photographic evidence, engineer Chris Dunn suggested that he generated a radio signal that caused the coral to vibrate at its resonant frequency, and then used an electromagnetic field to flip the magnetic poles of the atoms so that they were repulsed by the earth’s magnetic field.

 Fig. 5.6 The Nine-ton Gate at Coral Castle.
 Originally used as a turnstile, the 8-foot-tall gate is perfectly mounted and balanced so that a child can open it with the touch of a finger.4

 According to aeronautical experts, the flight of the simple bumble bee is a mystery that defies conventional laws of physics, as its wings do not flutter rapidly enough to create sufficient lift.
 The rhinoceros beetle should also be unable to fly as its body mass is completely out of proportion to its wing area.
 Some writers have suggested that levitational forces help to explain how birds and insects fly, and fishes swim.